United States Electoral College: Correlation between popular vote and electoral college votes

 Since the mid-19th century, when all electors have been popularly chosen, the Electoral College has elected the candidate who received the most (though not necessarily a majority) popular votes nationwide, except in four elections: 1876, 1888, 2000, and 2016.
+A case has also been made that it happened in 1960.
 In 1824, when there were six states in which electors were legislatively appointed, rather than popularly elected, the true national popular vote is uncertain.
 The electors in 1824 failed to select a winning candidate, so the matter was decided by the House of Representatives.

 Three-fifths clause and the role of slavery

 After the initial estimates agreed to in the original Constitution, Congressional and Electoral College reapportionment was made according to a decennial census to reflect population changes, modified by counting three-fifths of slaves.
 On this basis after the first census, the Electoral College still gave the free men of slave-owning states (but never slaves) extra power (Electors) based on a count of these disenfranchised people, in the choice of the U.S. president.

 At the Constitutional Convention, the college composition, in theory, amounted to 49 votes for northern states (in the process of abolishing slavery) and 42 for slave-holding states (including Delaware).
 In the event, the first (i.e. 1788) presidential election lacked votes and electors for unratified Rhode Island (3) and North Carolina (7) and for New York (8) which reported too late; the Northern majority was 38 to 35.
 For the next two decades, the three-fifths clause led to electors of free-soil Northern states numbering 8% and 11% more than Southern states.
 The latter had, in the compromise, relinquished counting two-fifths of their slaves and, after 1810, were outnumbered by 15.4% to 23.2%.

 While House members for Southern states were boosted by an average of 1/3, a free-soil majority in the college maintained over this early republic and Antebellum period.
-Scholars further conclude that the three-fifths clause had low impact on sectional proportions and factional strength, until denying the North a pronounced supermajority, as to the Northern, federal initiative to abolish slavery.
+Scholars conclude that the three-fifths clause had low impact on sectional proportions and factional strength, until denying the North a pronounced supermajority, as to the Northern, federal initiative to abolish slavery.
 The seats that the South gained from such "slave bonus" were quite evenly distributed between the parties.
 In the First Party System (1795–1823), the Jefferson Republicans gained 1.1 percent more adherents from the slave bonus, while the Federalists lost the same proportion.
 At the Second Party System (1823–1837) the emerging Jacksonians gained just 0.7% more seats, versus the opposition loss of 1.6%.

 The three-fifths slave-count rule is associated with three or four outcomes, 1792–1860: